Employers have to make compulsory superannuation contributions on behalf of most employees.

 If a fund can't contact a member, or they are an eligible member and their fund hasn't received a contribution to their account for five years, they are considered a 'lost member'.

-The ATO highlights that you should try to make certain that your super fund has your tax file number (TFN) because that can help to reunite you with your super at any stage of your life.
+You can search for any unclaimed super by contacting the ATO.
+Make sure your current super fund has your tax file number (TFN) because that can help reunite you with your super at any stage of your life.